nvim-lua/plenary.nvim/README.md

 - `plenary.path`
 - `plenary.context_manager`
 - `plenary.test_harness`

-Deprecated:
-- `plenary.neorocks` (this is moving to packer.nvim -- maybe once it has stablized there we could consider adding it back here)
+- `plenary.neorocks` (This may move to packer.nvim, but I have added some improvements to use it more as a library.)

 ### plenary.path